 Balkan Journal of Philosophy

 The Balkan Journal of Philosophy publishes original articles (up to 8000 words), reviews (up to 3000 words), book reviews (up to 4000 words), and short communications (up to 2000 words).
-Other types of manuscripts may be considered for publication at the discretion of the editor-in-chief.
+Other types of manuscripts may be considered at the discretion of the editor-in-chief.

 The language of publication in English.
 The author is solely responsible for the grammatical quality of the paper.
 Non-native English speakers are urged to check their submissions carefully for any grammatical mistakes.